 Many people complain that they can't close an eye during Las Fallas, that's how noisy it is.
-I don't know if it's because when I was little I used to live next to some railway lines or because I've got used to it or because I have a deep sleep when I'm tired (and I usually am very tired during Las Fallas), but I was never bothered by the noisy people throwing firecrackers till 3AM.
+I don't know if it's because when I was little I used to live next to some railway lines or because I've got used to it or because I have a deep sleep when I'm tired, but I was never bothered by the noisy people throwing firecrackers till 3AM.
 I actually go to bed after that, and till next morning at 8AM, the streets are pretty quiet, except for the occasional party goer.
 Probably one good piece of advice for the light sleepers is to book a hotel a bit outside the city center.

 One thing I always liked about Las Fallas is that not only the young and the beautiful get to participate in the event.
 The lady above was probably a fallera her whole life, and you can tell she used to be a beauty not so long ago.
 Once a fallera always a fallera applies.